 Kyoto was once the imperial capital of Japan, and the rich Japanese culture and heritage still shines through to this day.
-Kyoto is famous for its many temples and pavilions, beautiful parks, the Arashiyama bamboo forest and iconic red torii gates.
+Kyoto is famous for its many temples and pavilions, beautiful parks, the Arashiyama bamboo forest and iconic red torii gates, and is one of the most popular cherry blossom viewing cities in Japan.
 Though I could have easily spent more time in Kyoto, we only had 3 days in the city and had to make the most of our limited time.
 Kyoto’s pace is much slower than that of Tokyo’s, so if it’s your first time to Japan and you’re worried that you’ll be overwhelmed in Tokyo, spend 2 or 3 days in Kyoto to dip your toes in the water!

 How to get to Kyoto